Why your career is a lot like running a marathon, according to this beauty exec

 Esi Eggleston Bracey: What's so interesting is you say you're a runner, but you've never run a marathon.
 I will say I've run two marathons, but I'm not really a runner … A marathon I think is different than running [in general].
 It's all a head and heart game that you train for.

 … Both times, I ran New York — 2017 was the most recent.
-I had been relocating from Geneva, Switzerland, where I had been living for eight years with my kids and my family.
+I'd just relocated from Geneva, Switzerland, where I had been living for eight years with my kids and my family.

 …What I learned is you run the first part of the marathon … the first 10 miles of the marathon with your legs.
 You've been training ...
 You're putting in the work.
 You're at your pace.
 You're good.